 Consisting of 30 acres in Pueblo, Colorado, the Pueblo Zoo is open all year, so there’s no need to plan a specific time of the year to see all 400-plus animals that inhabit this large zoo.

-If you read our article about Pueblo, Colorado, you know we have family there.
+If you read our article about the best things to do in Pueblo, Colorado, you know we have family there.
 So you are getting insider information from the locals here (which may also be slightly biased.)

 History of Pueblo Zoo